gdg-norway/devfest/content/_index.md

 ## What is Devfest Norway?

 The DevFest, or ‘Developers Festival’, is a technical conference for developers.
-It is aimed at students, professionals or simply curious technophiles.
+It is aimed at students, professionals, or simply curious technophiles.

 {{% /home-info %}}